LeMaitre (LMAT)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Luckily, LeMaitre’s sales grew at a solid 13.7% compounded annual growth rate over the last five years.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Thankfully, LeMaitre’s 14% annualized revenue growth over the last five years was solid.
 Its growth beat the average healthcare company and shows its offerings resonate with customers.

-We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-LeMaitre’s annualized revenue growth of 15.6% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
-LeMaitre Year-On-Year Revenue Growth
+Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
+LeMaitre’s annualized revenue growth of 13.6% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.

-LeMaitre also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, LeMaitre’s organic revenue averaged 14.5% year-on-year growth.
-Because this number aligns with its normal revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
-LeMaitre Organic Revenue Growth
+We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, LeMaitre’s organic revenue averaged 13.5% year-on-year growth.
+Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.

-Looking further ahead, sell-side analysts expect revenue to grow 8.9% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is admirable and implies the market is forecasting success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 9% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is healthy and implies the market is baking in success for its products and services.

 7. Operating Margin

-This quarter, LeMaitre generated an operating profit margin of 21.1%, down 1.1 percentage points year on year.
-This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.
+This quarter, LeMaitre generated an operating margin profit margin of 29.2%, up 6.1 percentage points year on year.
+This increase was a welcome development and shows it was more efficient.

 8. Earnings Per Share

-LeMaitre’s EPS grew at an astounding 18.1% compounded annual growth rate over the last five years, higher than its 13.7% annualized revenue growth.
-However, we take this with a grain of salt because its operating margin didn’t expand and it didn’t repurchase its shares, meaning the delta came from reduced interest expenses or taxes.
+LeMaitre’s EPS grew at an astounding 19% compounded annual growth rate over the last five years, higher than its 14% annualized revenue growth.
+This tells us the company became more profitable on a per-share basis as it expanded.

 9. Cash Is King